giusepperaso/structura.js/docs/getting-started.md

 # Getting Started

-First, install the library via NPM in ES mode
+First, install the library via NPM in ES mode:

 ```bash
 npm i structura
 ```

-or, if you prefer, via a CDN in UDM mode
+or, if you prefer, via a CDN in UDM mode:

 ```html
 <script src="https://unpkg.dev"></script>